-Special Topics in Public Relations GPRL 6203
+Special Topics in Public Relations 0.5 unit GPRL 6203

-Special Topics in Public Relations

-Prerequisites: admission to the MA(Communication), MPR or permission of the instructor
+Special Topics in Public Relations 0.5 unit Prerequisites: admission to the MA(Communication), MPR or permission of the instructor

 An opportunity for advanced students to examine in-depth selected topics in Public Relations, in a seminar setting.
 Topics will vary from year to year.
 This course will allow students to focus on a specialized area of the field that may be treated more briefly in other courses.